Who Does What

 Council

-Under the CFA Act, each municipal council must appoint a Municipal Fire Prevention Officer (MFPO) and may appoint Assistant Fire Prevention Officers (AFPOs).
+Each municipal council must appoint a Municipal Fire Prevention Officer (MFPO) and may appoint assistant MFPOs.
 Fire Prevention Officers have the power to assess fire threats to life or property in their municipal district, and if necessary, issue fire prevention notices on owners or occupiers of land requiring them to take specified steps to remove or minimise that threat.

-Where a person fails to carry out the work required by a fire prevention notice, under the CFA Act councils may initiate proceedings for an offence or serve a fire prevention infringement notice.
-In addition, under the Local Government Act 1989, councils or persons approved by them may enter private lands and undertake the works required by the notice.
-Councils can then recover costs from the landowner/occupier for that work.
+Where a person fails to carry out the work required by a fire prevention notice, councils may initiate proceedings for an offence or serve a fire prevention infringement notice.
+In addition, under the Local Government Act 1989, councils or persons approved by council may enter private lands and undertake the works required by the notice.
+Councils can then recover costs from the landowner or occupier for that work.

-Councils may also have local laws about lighting fires within their municipal district.
+Councils may also have local laws about lighting fires within their municipal district at any time of year.

 Back to top